The Australian Privacy Principles

 All subscriptions, whether with monthly or annual billing, involve an initial 12-month commitment and will automatically renew for further 12-month commitment periods.
 To turn off automatic renewal, you will need to provide us with written notice of cancellation at least 1 calendar month before the renewal date.
 Unless otherwise expressly agreed, our standard pricing as advertised on our pricing page at the time of renewal will apply to the renewal period.

-All subscriptions include an initial 30-day trial period which, if free, will not be counted toward the 12-month commitment.
-We reserve the right to provide documents in PDF format only during the trial period.
+Some new customers may be provided with an initial free trial period, which, if granted, will not count toward the 12-month commitment.
+We reserve the right to provide documents in PDF format only during this trial period.
 So long as you provide us with written notice of cancellation in accordance with the requirements below, your subscription will be terminated and any payment(s) made during this period will be refunded.
-If you do not validly cancel prior the end of the 30-day trial period, you will be obliged to complete the first 12 months of your subscription and any amounts already paid will not be refunded.
+If you do not validly cancel prior the end of the free trial period, you will be obliged to complete the first 12 months of your subscription and any amounts already paid will not be refunded.
 If, however, we choose to provide a refund at our absolute discretion, the transaction fees charged by our payment provider will be deducted from the amount refunded.
-At present, those transaction fees are equal to 2% of the amount paid.
+At present, those transaction fees are equal to 2.5% + GST of the amount paid.
 We reserve the right to terminate any unpaid trial at any time at our absolute discretion.

 Payment Processing Fees

-Payments made by any method other than by Direct Debit (DD) or Electronic Funds Transfer (EFT) (i.e. any payment made by credit or debit card) will attract a fee of 2.25% + GST.
-If you wish to avoid this fee, please contact us at firstname.lastname@example.org and we will advise you on how to switch to DD or EFT.
+Payments made by any method other than by Electronic Funds Transfer (EFT) (i.e. any payment made by card or Direct Debit (DD)) may attract a fee of 2.5% + GST.
+If you wish to avoid this fee, please contact us at email@example.com and we will advise you on how to switch to EFT payments.

 Requirements for valid cancellation within the trial period

 Any cancellations must be notified to us in writing on or before the second-last Business Day of your trial period.
 For this purpose, “Business Day” means a day when banks in Sydney are open for business – eg, if your trial period ends on a Saturday or Sunday then you would need to notify us on or before the preceding Thursday.
-Your date of purchase is included within your 30-day free trial, so the last day of your trial period will be the day that is 29 days after your date of purchase.
+Your date of purchase is included within your free trial, so, for example, the last day of a 14-day trial period will be the day that is 13 days after your date of purchase.